d-gilles/01-Data_Ingestion_With_Docker/README.md

-# Download another file
+# Download Another File

-To ingest the next table I wrote a notebook ingest_data.ipynb and converted it to ingest_data.py.
-The dockerfile is mend to build an image to run this file in a container and ingest more data to the db.
+To ingest the next table, I wrote a notebook ingest_data.ipynb and converted it to ingest_data.py.
+The Dockerfile is meant to build an image to run this file in a container and ingest more data to the database.

-Use `docker build --rm -t taxi_ingest:v001 .` to build to image.
+Use `docker build --rm -t taxi_ingest:v001 .` to build the image.

 If you get an error:

 ```bach
 failed to solve with frontend dockerfile.v0:
 failed to read dockerfile: